openwsn-berkeley/openbenchmark/docs/source/index.md

 ------------ | --------------------------------------------- | -------
 api_version  | Set to `0.0.1` string                         | string
-token        | Random token used to match the response       | string date         | UTC time when experiment is launched          | string firmware     | Identifier of the IUT used                    | string testbed      | Name of the testbed used                      | string nodes        | List of EUI64 of nodes used in the experiment | array of strings
+token        | Random token used to match the response       | string date         | RFC2822 time when experiment is launched      | string firmware     | Identifier of the IUT used                    | string testbed      | Name of the testbed used                      | string nodes        | List of EUI64 of nodes used in the experiment | array of strings